 Exactly at 7 am we start moving from Dehradun, like the bunch of excited kids that we are.

-The most feasible option for reaching Dehradun would be taking the Nandadevi express from Delhi to Dehradun.
 You’d reach the station around 6 am and it’d be the perfect timing for you to meet the team.
 Exchange greetings, get to know each other till we leave from Dehradun.

 Get comfortable in the tempo traveller for an 8-hour journey ahead of you.
 Now, we have a much more convenient space to have fun with each other, so utilize it to your best, else prepare to get roasted!